downvoteit/spring-demos-parent/README.md

 - Topic subscriptions allow for complex filtering at the level of the broker
 - An exclusive queue allows receiving messages in Active-Standby/backup fashion
 - A non-exclusive queue allows receiving message in round-robin/competing fashion
+- Flow receivers are for persistent endpoints
+- Cache sessions are for direct endpoints

 ### WebFlux